James A. Skinner

 Skinner is also a member of several civic and business organizations, including The Chicago Club, The Commercial Club of Chicago, The Economic Club of Chicago, The Executives’ Club of Chicago and The Chicago Council on Global Affairs.
 He also serves on the board of trustees for the Museum of Science and Industry.

-Greg D. Wasson
+Gregory D. Wasson

 President and Chief Executive Officer